ctaguchi/ctaguchi.github.io/README.md

     - Let me know if you are interested in language exchange with me.

 ## News
+- (June 16, 2023) I will be attending the Linguistic Institute organized by Linguistic Society America at the University of Massachusetts, Amherst, for four weeks, with generous support by the Kellogg Institute!
 - (May 17, 2023) My paper "Universal automatic phonetic transcription into the International Phonetic Alphabet" was accepted to INTERSPEECH 2023.
 See you in Dublin!
 - (May 15, 2023) I started my fieldwork on the Kichwa language in Quito, Ecuador, with generous support by the [Center for the Study of Languages and Cultures](https://cslc.nd.edu/).
 I am preparing language resources for computational and educational use, as well as investigating some interesting grammatical phenomena in Kichwa.
 Stay tuned!
 - (May 8, 2023) My paper "Grammaticalization of modal nominal predicates in Tatar" was accepted to the 21st International Conference of Turkic Linguistics!